Menu

 Support ticket schemas defined

-The classifier node reads the ticket and decides which schema applies.
-This is a plain .invoke() call — no structured output needed for a simple classification.
+The classifier reads the ticket and picks the right schema.
+A plain .invoke() call is all it needs — no structured output for a simple label.

 python